CoryLR/user-routine/README.md

 import { SpaCheck } from 'SpaCheck'
 ```

-or copy the portable version from [SpaCheck.blob.js](./SpaCheck.blob.js) (works if you paste into the a browser console).
+or copy-paste the portable version from [spa-check.blob.js](./spa-check.blob.js) (works if you paste into the a browser console).

 # Usage